‘Teen Mom 2’: Javi Marroquin Splits From ‘Real World’ Girlfriend Already

 Teen Mom 2 dad Javi Marroquin is officially single again.
 The MTV reality star and his Real World: Skeletons girlfriend, Madison Channing Walls, have already called it quits.
 The pair split after only two weeks of dating.

 According to Radar Online, Javi Marroquin revealed that he and Madison Channing Walls thought it would be better if they simply remained friends at this point in their relationship.
-This comes just days after the Real World alum gushed over the Teen Mom 2 star, and revealed that the two were definitely boyfriend and girlfriend.
+This comes just days after the Real World alum gushed over the Teen Mom 2 star and revealed that the two were definitely boyfriend and girlfriend.

-“We just decided being friends is better off,” Marroquin told the website, adding that he was handling the break up “great.”
-The pair started break up rumors when they both took to their social media and deleted photos they had posted of themselves together.
+“We just decided being friends is better off,” Marroquin told the website, adding that he was handling the break-up “great.”
+The pair started break-up rumors when they both took to their social media and deleted photos they had posted of themselves together.

 Previously, Madison had confirmed the couple’s relationship to E!
 Online, saying, “Javi and I are definitely together.
 We are definitely boyfriend and girlfriend.
 I love that he is a gentleman, and I like his core values and that he has morals and just what he stands for.”